testjamesman/telemetryhub/README.md

 telemetry-hub/
 ├── .gitignore                # Specifies intentionally untracked files to ignore.
 ├── README.md                 # This file.
 │
+├── dev/                      # Resources for local, accelerated development.
+│   ├── README.md               # Instructions for the local dev environment.
+│   ├── docker-compose.yml      # Runs a local PostgreSQL database for testing.
+│   └── cloudformation-dev.yml  # A minimal CloudFormation stack for a dev RDS instance.
+│
 ├── infrastructure/           # Infrastructure as Code (IaC) for AWS resources.
 │   ├── cloudformation.yml      # CloudFormation template for VPCs, TGW, EC2, RDS, etc.